-This covers students' ability to work cooperatively while respecting themselves and their social and physical environment.
-They should also show the ability to support and encourage others, as well as developing appropriate attitudes and strategies for interrelating with others.
-Students will be assessed via attendance in lessons as well as the appropriateness of preparing PE kits and preparation for lessons.
-With our gym room, students are encouraged to take initiative and use the gym in their leisure time.
-Bonus scores will be given to those with significant supporting evidence of this self-directed learning.
-Students who contribute to the College in terms of participating in sports competitions or performing rope-skipping / dancing shows for service will also be awarded additional marks in this criterion.
+This criterion covers students' ability to work cooperatively while respecting themselves and their social and physical environment.
+They should also show the ability to support and encourage others, as well as develop appropriate attitudes and strategies for interrelating with others.
+Students will be assessed via attendance in PE lessons as well as the appropriateness of preparing PE kits and preparation for lessons.

+Students who contribute to the college in terms of their participation in sports competitions or rope-skipping / dancing shows for service will be awarded additional marks in this criterion.